Kazhuu/movelister/README.md

 It's necessary for the user to install LibreOffice 5 or newer and Python 3.x to be able to use the Movelister scripts.
-Python is typically automatically included in a LibreOffice installation on Windows but not on Linux.
-Linux users have to install LibreOffice Python support packages separately.
+Python is typically automatically included in a LibreOffice installation on Windows but not always on Linux.
+If LibreOffice Python support is missing on Linux, you need install LibreOffice Python support packages separately.
 On Windows Python is located with regular installation at `C:\Program Files\LibreOffice 5\program\python-core-3.5.0\bin\python.exe`.
-On Linux, install following packages to enable Python for LibreOffice:
+On Ubuntu install following packages to enable Python for LibreOffice:
 ```
 sudo apt install libreoffice-script-provider-python uno-libs3 python3-uno
 ```
 On Linux distros that has both Python 2 and 3 versions available and command `python` points to Python 2.
 Developers can change `python` commands to `python3` in this readme instead.

+Arch installation has also been tested and out of the box.

 ## How To Use